As an additional security feature, you can disable “Screen Overlays" on Android devices.

 *Tapjacking takes advantage of a specific vulnerability in Android user interaction (UI) component, can result in a malicious overlay app stealing data.

-Coming soon: you will also see a warning window pop up letting you choose to Enable Overlays temporarily, so you can leave your protection in place while "trusting" a known offender like your favorite Night filter.
+If you use an overlay app while overlays are not enabled, you will see a warning window pop up letting you choose to Enable Overlays temporarily.
+Now you can leave your protection in place while "trusting" a known offender like your favorite Night filter.